cgonc/learning-docker-swarm/001_Dokcer_Swarm_Digitail_Ocean/README.md

 # PoC For Docker-Swarm In Digital Ocean

-To provisioning Docker-Machine into Digital Ocean you can
+To provision Docker-Machine into Digital Ocean you can

 ```
 docker-machine create --driver digitalocean --digitalocean-access-token=<access_token> cgondm